vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api-v1.md

 The hostname field `.spec.listeners[i].hostname` is mandatory.
 It can be configured with or without a wildcard, but cannot be only `*`.

-AKO currently only supports HTTP and HTTPS as protocol.
+AKO only supports HTTP and HTTPS as protocol.

-AKO currently only supports Secret kind for certificateRefs.
+AKO only supports Secret kind for certificateRefs.

 Users can also configure a user-preferred static IPv4 address in the Gateway Object using the `.spec.addresses` field as shown below.
 This would configure the Layer 7 virtual service with a static IP as mentioned in the Gateway Object.